cristianfior/course_git/README.md

 - git submodule: return existing submodules.
 A submodule is a way to bring other projects inside yours
 - git submodule add *LinkToRemoteRepositorySSH* *submodulename*: add submodule to local repository
 - git push --recurse-submodules=on-demand
+- git gc: garbage collector, cleans useless files to be more performatic
+- git fsck: file system check, check the integrity of the files and if there are corrupted files
+- git archive *branch* --format=zip --output=zipname.zip: create a compressed archive of a specific branch
 ---